 Gulf Coast Center provides accessible, efficient and quality services to support the independent and healthy living of those we serve.
-Every day, our counselors, therapists, psychiatrists, case workers, drivers and administrative staff help our clients get and stay healthy and achieve their greatest potential.
+Every day, our counselors, therapists, psychiatrists, case workers, peers, support, and administrative staff help our clients get and stay healthy and achieve their greatest potential.

 We provide a range of services and support for people in Galveston and Brazoria counties with mental health, substance use, and intellectual and developmental disability (IDD) needs.
-We also provide additional community services, including an on-demand transportation service, community education and disaster recovery support.
+We also provide additional community services, including community education and disaster recovery support.

 Gulf Coast Center is one of 39 community centers in Texas.
 Around the state, these centers: